-Differentiating a materials containing asbestos can be difficult, as many asbestos containing materials are indistinguishable from those that don't.
-Common builing materials such as floor tiles, linoleum, drywall, drywall joint compound, ceiling stipple, and ceiling tiles may contain asbestos.
+Differentiating materials containing asbestos can be difficult as many asbestos containing materials are indistinguishable from those that don't contain asbestos.
+Common building materials such as floor tiles, linoleum, drywall, drywall joint compound, ceiling stipple, and ceiling tiles may contain asbestos.
 Different manufacturers or different batches of materials may or may not have contained asbestos.
 Therefore renovations and repairs over time may have removed or added asbestos hazards without altering appearance.
 Often the only way to differentiate these materials is through laboratory testing.

 PLM is an industry and government accepted method for identification of asbestos in bulk samples.
 Fibers are extracted and examined by a trained analyst to identify asbestos.